 ½ teaspoon of ground ginger

 A handful of fresh chopped Italian Parsley

 Preheat oven to 400 degrees

-In a large bowl place cauliflower, drizzle with olive oil, season with salt, pepper and red pepper flakes, toss to coat and pour onto baking sheet and roasted in the oven for about 30 minutes or until cauliflower starts to char.
+In a large bowl place cauliflower, drizzle with olive oil, season with salt, pepper, and red pepper flakes, toss to coat, and pour onto the baking sheet and roast in the oven for about 30 minutes or until cauliflower starts to char.
 Remove from oven to cool.

 On the other baking sheet, pour out the nuts and about 15 minutes into the roasting of the cauliflower add the nuts to the oven to roast.
 Keep an eye on the nuts, you want them nicely roasted not charred or burnt.
 Remove from oven to cool.

-Now it time to assemble, spread some of the pumpkin soup on the bottom of a deep baking dish, take the cooked shells and fill generously with the Cauliflower mixture and place in baking dish.
-Repeat until dish is full, pour the balance of the pumpkin soup into dish, cover and bake for 20 minutes, remove cover and bake for an additional 5 to 10 minutes.
+Now it is time to assemble, spread some of the pumpkin soup on the bottom of a deep baking dish, take the cooked shells and fill generously with the Cauliflower mixture, and place them in the baking dish.
+Repeat until the dish is full, pour the balance of the pumpkin soup into the dish, cover and bake for 20 minutes, remove the cover and bake for an additional 5 to 10 minutes.

 Remove, let cool for 10 minutes before serving.
 Garnish with the remaining fresh herbs.